mnh92/orange3-prototypes/README.md

 The k-mers in the given sequence are counted and the image is colored accordingly.
-For example, here is a part of the 6-mer Chaos Game Representation, where the 6-mer ATAAAA with the score 912 is the most abdundant and the 6-mer AGCCCG with the score 3 is the least abdundant:
+For example, here is a part of the 6-mer Chaos Game Representation, where the 6-mer ATAAAA with the score 912 is the most abundant and the 6-mer AGCCCG with the score 3 is the least abundant:

 ![alt tag](https://bostjan-cigan.com/wp-content/uploads/2016/05/kmer_table_.png)